edooley7/dsp/05-python.md

 # Learn Python

-We will work with Python (2.7) throughout the course, and [learning and getting familiar with Python](python.md) is crucial.
+We will work with Python (2.7) throughout the course, and getting familiar with Python is crucial.

 ## Python Tutorial